OscarGVelasco/LotOfCells/readme.md

 <figure>
 <img src="./images/main_diagram_lotOfCells.jpg" alt="LotOfCells diagram" />
 <figcaption><i><b>Diagram of plots and tests available in LotOfCells.
-A.</b> Barplots of proportions of cell types for all individual samples from different tissues, the tissue class is depicted in the colored boxes on the x-axis. <b>B.</b> Barplots showing the cell type composition of normal and tumor lung samples, each bar corresponds to a cancer stage.
-Samples from the same stage-condition are grouped together in the same bar. <b>C.</b> Montecarlo test for the difference in cell type population abundances between tumor and normal lung samples in stage IA.
+A.</b> Barplots of proportions of cell types for all individual samples from different tissues, the tissue class is depicted in the colored boxes on the x-axis. <b>B.</b> Barplots showing the cell sub-type composition of normal and metastatic lymph nodes samples, each bar corresponds to a patient. <b>C.</b> Montecarlo test for the difference in cell type population abundances between tumor and normal lung samples in stage IA.
 B lymphocyte population is significantly larger in tumor. <b>D.</b> Waffle plots showing B lymphocytes only for all independent patients.
 The number of total B lymphocytes is depicted in grey.
 Each square=1\%. <b>E.</b> Waffle plot showing IA stage for tumor and normal lung.
 All samples are pulled together by condition. <b>F.</b> Symmetric divergence score test between stages IA and IIIA from lung tumor.
 On the right a scatter violin plot showing the distribution of generated scores vs the observed value. <b>G.</b> Density plots showing expression of INSR gene in tumor and normal lung and brain metastasis endothelial subpopulations.
 Tumor ECs shows a distinct tail of high expression. <b>H.</b> Barplot of Myeloid cells proportions across cancer stages in lung tumor. <b>I.</b> Cell type proportion changes across cancer stages in lung tumor.
 Values of the Kendall Tau correlation coefficient per cell type are shown. <b>J.</b> Density plots of the age distribution across cell types. <b>K.</b> Polar plot showing the raw number of cells per tissue. </i></figcaption>
 </figure>

 # Manual